 - Off-Site Mitigation Bank: As an alternative to the options noted above, a property owner would have the option of paying into an approved wetland mitigation bank to compensate for their wetland impacts.

-For more information about wetland mitigation, CAMP or the fee in-lieu program, contact Assistant Planner Karl Almgren at 425.263.8045 or email.
+For more information about wetland mitigation, CAMP or the fee in-lieu program, contact the Permit Center at 425-263-8000 or by email.